univention/univention-corporate-server/doc/changelog/index.rst

   (:uv:bug:`55229`).

 * The SAML identity cache has been changed to an in-memory cache.
-This can be changed to the filesystem database by setting the UCR variable :envvar:`umc/saml/in-memory-identity-cache` to ``false``.
+This can be changed to the file system database by setting the UCR variable :envvar:`umc/saml/in-memory-identity-cache` to ``false``.
 This is done automatically for servers with enabled multiprocessing (:uv:bug:`55424`).